 You’ll need to figure out what your settlement options are.
 For instance, many private lenders will require you to pay a minimum of 90% of your current loan balance, while others may be less stringent.
 Though it isn’t always the case, the longer you’ve gone without making a payment, the less you might have to pay.

-Federal student loans, on the other hand, offer a few standard choices:
+Federal student loans from the U.S. Department of Education, on the other hand, offer a few standard choices:

 - 90% of your current principal and interest balance.